 UA Little Rock Commencement Ceremony

-The UALR William H. Bowen School of Law Fall 2016 Commencement ceremony will take place at 9:30 a.m.
-Saturday, December 17, 2016, at the Jack Stephens Center.
+The UA Little Rock William H. Bowen School of Law Fall 2018 Commencement ceremony will take place at 9:30 a.m., Saturday, December 15, 2018, at the Jack Stephens Center.

 How do I get there and where do I park?

 The Jack Stephens Center is accessible off 28th Street via Fair Park Boulevard or University Avenue.
 Because of expected traffic congestion, early arrival is suggested, as it will take time to park and find a seat.

 Guests are encouraged to park in the lots nearest the Jack Stephens Center — Lot 13, Lot 14 and Lot 15.
 However, all interior campus parking lots will be open during commencement, including the parking deck and Lot 8.
 For more information on the location of these lots, please refer to the Campus Map.